 There’s a quote from naturalist John Muir that’s been paraphrased countless times: “When we try to pick out anything by itself, we find it hitched to everything else in the Universe.”
 But even in its clumsiest of interpretations, the crux of it holds true.
 What we do affects the world in ways we often can’t see.
 But it’s all connected.
 We are all connected.
-This ethos is the driving force behind the reusable personal care brand, LastObject.
+This ethos is the driving force behind the zero-waste personal care brand, LastObject.

 According to Isabel, the trio started researching single-use items that were the biggest source of household waste, and it just evolved from there.